RemotePad Logo

 Why Doing Business in Costa Rica

-Entrepreneurs and businesses might view Costa Rica as a gold mine of opportunities, owing to its political stability and skilled workforce.
-Costa Rica has signed numerous free trade agreements which facilitate business operations globally.
-Moreover, the government encourages investments and business establishments through various incentives, including lucrative tax breaks and establishing free trade zones which have been pivotal in attracting foreign investments.
+Due to its political stability and skilled workforce, entrepreneurs and businesses might view Costa Rica as a gold mine of opportunities.
+Costa Rica has signed numerous free trade agreements that facilitate global business operations.
+Moreover, the government encourages investments and business establishments through various incentives, including lucrative tax breaks and establishing free trade zones, which have been pivotal in attracting foreign investments.

 Business Culture in Costa Rica

-Delving deeper into the business culture in Costa Rica, one finds a landscape that values relationships highly.
+Delving deeper into Costa Rica’s business culture, one finds a landscape that values relationships highly.
 Costa Ricans prefer face-to-face meetings where they can foster personal connections.
-It is a society that respects hierarchy; decisions are usually made by the senior executives in a company.
-Spanish being the dominant language, a basic understanding of it could facilitate smoother business negotiations and relationship building.
+It is a society that respects hierarchy; the senior executives usually make decisions in a company.
+Spanish is the dominant language, and a basic understanding of it could facilitate smoother business negotiations and relationship building.
 The Tico business community appreciates a respectful and patient approach to business negotiations.

 Networking in Costa Rica